GLOBAL MARKETS-Equities, yields rise as U.S. data shows economy gaining momentum | Business

 World equity markets and U.S. Treasury yields rose on Thursday as better-than-expected jobless claims data and a positive report on first-quarter gross domestic product showed that economic recovery is gathering steam.
 The number of Americans filing new claims for unemployment benefits dropped to 406,000 for the week ended May 22, according to the U.S. Labor Department, as layoffs subsided, with companies desperate for workers to meet surging demand unleashed by a rapidly reopening economy.

-Vice Chair Richard Clarida said this week recent inflation pressures would "prove to be largely transitory", though he did add that policymakers will be at a point to begin discussing tapering in upcoming meetings.
+Vice Chair Richard Clarida said this week recent inflation pressures would "prove to be largely transitory," though he added that policymakers will be at a point to begin discussing tapering in upcoming meetings.
 The Fed Vice Chair for supervision, Randal Quarles, suggested that at some stage it will become important for the U.S. central bank to discuss plans to tighten its asset purchase programme.

 The dollar index traded in a narrow range on Thursday as traders still looked toward an upcoming inflation report closely watched by Federal Reserve.
-The index was down 0.62% in the late morning trading.
-Safe-haven gold retreated on Thursday, weighed down by the upbeat U.S. data that showed a recovery was on track, while rising Treasury yields further added pressure.
+The index was down 0.075%.
+Safe-haven gold was little changed on Thursday, weighed down by the upbeat U.S. data that showed a recovery was on track, while rising Treasury yields further added pressure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)